Thexeir/thexeir.github.io/_posts/creatures/2017-12-21-NPC-Aragorn.md

 **Bio** This guy is old and is, like, totally suppose to be this king, but doesn't want to, because like, his great grandpappy was an asshole.

-**Physical Destription** White guy, trys to look brooding all the time, but doesn't do it as well as Jon Snow.
+**Physical Description** White guy, trys to look brooding all the time, but doesn't do it as well as Jon Snow.

 **Quirks** Doesn't want to embrace his destiny because he's kind of a bitch.